build-week-072019-clinical-trial-finder/clinical-trial-finder-UI/README.md

     - Researched how to make my 'find your trial' button clickable, and hover effects, and color gradients.
     - I added social media icons and a subcribe to newsletter input box.
     - I used LESS for my styles.
+    - I created a hover effect over the introduction with box-shadowing.
+    - hover effects on buttons and links.
+    - Links at top of page take you to that section of the site.

 ## Responsiveness
     - I used mobile first (500px or less) in the design and site is fully responsive to tablet @ 800px and desktop @ 1000px.